Which veg is good for dogs

 Broccoli, in small amounts, can be a great addition too.
 High in fibre and vitamins C and K, this vegetable should be given sparingly, as excessive amounts can lead to digestive upset.
 My dog enjoys it steamed and cut into small pieces.

-See also Is kombucha good for dogs
+See also What's good to bathe dogs with

 Always introduce new foods gradually and observe for any adverse reactions.
 A vet’s advice is invaluable when making dietary changes.
 Keeping a watchful eye on how your pup responds to different vegetables ensures a happy and healthy eating experience.